Skip to content

 You can easily buy Maldivian rufiyaa online with us for great rates, avoiding the airport’s high charges.

 Enjoy hassle-free currency exchange with Manor FX.
-Our process is straightforward, and our rates are hard to beat, giving you more to spend on your Maldivian adventure.
+Our process is straightforward, and our rates are hard to beat, allowing you to allocate more funds to your Maldivian adventure.

 If you’re passing by Heathrow, pop into our bureau for the same great Maldivian currency rate.